-Advertising, affiliate marketing, sponsored ads, and posts, and selling digital products, courses or memberships, are all ways to make money blogging.
+Advertising, affiliate marketing, sponsored ads and posts, and selling digital products, courses, or memberships are ways to make money blogging.

-There may be some people who are making a blog for fun just remember that it is fun to earn money doing what you love as well. but I know that it is nice to get paid for your hard work and time that it takes to have and keep up with a blog.
+There may be some people who are making a blog for fun.
+Just remember that it is fun to earn money doing what you love as well.
+But I know that it is nice to get paid for your hard work and the time it takes to have and keep up with a blog.

 Step 8: Continue updating with new content and promoting.

 The success of your blog will depend on your tenacity to never give up.
 Once you have your blog baby up and growing, you need to constantly feed and nourish it until it gets a little older and can start sustaining itself better.

 So keep writing, learning, and working at it.
 The internet is constantly growing and changing.
 There is never a wrong time to start.
 “Be So Good They Can’t Ignore You.”